Vi-Kitten/Choice/README.md

 # Choice

-An implementation of affine addative disjunction in the rust type system.
+An implementation of affine addative conjunction in the rust type system.

+This can be used to group mutually exclusive function parameters so that they can have overlapping captures.